sezna/nps/README.md

 ##### scripts

-If you don't use `-p` (because you don't need parallelism) then you can simply provide the name of the script like so:
+To run a script, you simply provide the name of the script like so:

 ```console
 nps cover